python/mypy/docs/source/generics.rst

    reveal_type(a)  # revealed type: Any
    add_forty_two('foo')  # no type-checker error :(

-Before parameter specifications, here's how one might've annotated the decorator:
+Before parameter specifications, here's how one might have annotated the decorator:

 .. code-block:: python